khanakia/khanakia/README.md

 - [WP Disable Version Caching](https://wordpress.org/plugins/disable-version-caching/), Clear the css, js cache while you doing frontend development.
 - [WP Logger](https://wordpress.org/plugins/wp-logger-tenbulls/), Log all the request made to Wordpress Site.
 - [Revolution Slider WP CLI Search Replace](https://github.com/khanakiaphp/revslider-search-replace/), WP CLI Command to search replace the website URLs in the Revolution sliders.
-- [WP Logger](https://github.com/khanakiaphp/wp-list-missing-featured-images/), This plugin will simply list all the posts with missing featured image..
+- [WP List All Missing Featured Images](https://github.com/khanakiaphp/wp-list-missing-featured-images/), This plugin will simply list all the posts with missing featured image..
 - [Wordpress Notification](https://github.com/khanakiaphp/wp_oye_notification/), Show Multiple Beautiful Notification Bar on your website on the top of the screen to your visitors.